Here at Heroic Academy, we believe in sharing our secrets – especially when it comes to music industry advice.

 Don’t be concerned with coming across as over-eager.

 The way I think about it, I am who I am, and what comes to my head comes out of my mouth.
 When I get really excited about something, I just have to pay that forward.
-I’m not going to overanalyze anything – are these people going to think I’m too ambitions?
+I’m not going to overanalyze anything – are these people going to think I’m too ambitious?

 I want to work with people who, if they see I’m genuinely excited about something, are going to be attracted to want to work with me.
 I’m that person and I want to work with people who are like-minded to me.